-Students should find out which option subjects they will be studying around mid-June.
-If for any reason there are changes to a course, we will contact parents/carers and students.
+Students should find out which option subjects they will be studying around late June or early July, but any issues will have been raised with you before this.
+We will contact parents/carers and students if a course offered is changed for any reason.